English Speller Dictionaries

 - Australian: en_AU, en_AU-large

-The default dictionaries correspond to SCOWL size 60 and, to encourage consistent spelling, generally only include one spelling variant for a word.
-The large dictionaries correspond to SCOWL size 70 and include common spelling variants.
+The default dictionaries correspond to ESDB size 60 and, to encourage consistent spelling, generally only include one spelling variant for a word.
+The large dictionaries correspond to ESDB size 70 and include common spelling variants.
 The larger dictionaries, however, (1) have not been as carefully checked for errors as the normal dictionaries and thus may contain misspelled or invalid words; and (2) contain uncommon, yet valid, words that might cause problems as they are likely to be misspellings of more common words (for example, “ort” and “calender”).

 - British, -ise (alternative version, traditional spelling): en_GB-ise